Virgin Media’s Update on Covid-19

-All our call centres are really busy at the moment, so it could take us a while to answer your call.
+Some of our call centres may be busier than usual right now, so it could take us a while to answer your call.
 For now, use our website for help and support – start here.
 You’ll also find more help with specific questions below.

-How can I get help without going into a store?
-How can I get help without going into a store?
+How can I get help?
+How can I get help?

-There’s a number of ways you can get help online without the need to go into store:
+There's a number of ways you can get help online:

 Sign into My Virgin Media

 Make a payment, track your orders, check service status, update your password and much more.
 Simply sign into your My Virgin Media account.